Constellab/lab-configurer/README.md

 That's it

-## Dev environment glab
+## Lab dev environment

-To build the dev env image see gpm repository.
+This environment is useful to develop within the lab locally.
+At gencovery we mainly use it to work on the gws_core brick.

+To start this dev environment container folow the steps below.

 Create external volume for lab manager (required in the docker-compose file) :